Rethinking Open-Set Object Detection: Issues, a New Formulation, and Taxonomy: Experimental Results

 We construct the training/validation/testing splits of images based on the original splits provided by the dataset.
 Specifically, we choose the images containing at least one known-class instance from the original training and validation splits.
 We choose the images containing either at least one known-class instance or at least one unknown-class instance from the original testing split.
 For the training images, we keep annotations for the known objects and eliminate all other annotations including unknown objects.
 It should be noted that there is a risk that those removed objects could be treated as the ``background'' class.
 For the validation and testing images, we keep the annotations for known and unknown objects and remove all other irrelevant objects.
-See the supplementary material for more details.

-{\bf CUB200}~~ Caltech-UCSD Birds-200-2011 (CUB200) \cite{CUB200} is a 200 fine-grained bird species dataset.
-It contains 12k images, for each of which a single box is provided.
+{\bf CUB200}~~ Caltech-UCSD Birds-200-2011 (CUB200) \citep{CUB200} is a 200 fine-grained bird species dataset.
+It contains 12K images, for each of which a single box is provided.
 We split the 200 classes randomly into four splits, each with 50 classes.
 We then choose three to form a known-class set and treat the rest as an unknown-class set.
-We report the results for the four known/unknown splits and their average.
 We construct the training/validation/testing splits similarly to Open Images with two notable exceptions.
 One is that we create the training/validation/test splits from the dataset's original training/validation splits.
 This is because the dataset does not provide annotation for the original test split.
 The other is that we remove all the images containing unknown objects from the training splits.
 This will make the setting more rigorous.
-See the supplementary material for more details.